mhashem/pytorch_udacity_scholarship/notes/Lesson-2/notes.md

 Deep learning frameworks like tensorflow, PaddlePaddle, keras or caffe come with a dropout layer implementation.
 Don't stress - you will soon learn some of these frameworks.

+### Gradient Checking

+>What you should remember from this notebook:

+* Gradient checking verifies closeness between the gradients from backpropagation and the numerical approximation of the gradient (computed using forward propagation).
+* Gradient checking is slow, so we don't run it in every iteration of training.
+You would usually run it only to make sure your code is correct, then turn it off and use backprop for the actual learning process.

 ### Multiple layers

 Now, not all neural networks look like the one above.
 They can be way more complicated!
 In particular, we can do the following things: